What Is CBD Isolate vs Full Spectrum Used For?

 What Is CBD Isolate Used For?

-CBD isolate is used by people who want to enjoy the health benefits of CBD without any interaction from additional cannabinoids like THC, CBN, and CBG.
-There are significantly more studies regarding the benefits of CBD compared to studies focusing on additional cannabinoids.
-By taking only the pure CBD, they believe they are reducing the risk of incurring negative side effects.
-Keep in mind, there are some problems with this theory.
+It’s for people who want to enjoy the health benefits of CBD without using additional cannabinoids like THC, CBN, and CBG.
+Why would that be the case?
+Well, we’ve seen more research on CBD benefits than on any other cannabinoid.
+(Except maybe THC.)
+So, by taking pure CBD, people think they’ll reduce the risk of negative side effects.
+Now, there are some problems with this theory.
 But we’ll address those later.

 CBD isolate is not often sold as oil, unlike most other CBD products.
-The powder that results from the extraction process is usually sold as-is, and you can use it in a process called “dabbing”.
+It’s usually sold as a powder that you can use in a process called “dabbing”.
 To ‘dab,’ you vaporize a small amount of CBD isolate on a hot surface.
 You then inhale the vapor.
-CBD isolate intended for dabbing may also be sold as wax or as “shatter”, which is a harder substance that resembles glass.
+You can also find CBD isolate for dabbing that’s sold as wax or “shatter.”
+(This is a harder substance that resembles glass.)

 Benefit 1: Pain Relief